alexnercer123-dot/l2harcore/RvR_System_Documentation.md

 5. **Territory Control**: Race-based territory ownership
 6. **Web Interface**: Online race standings and statistics

+## 🎉 Implementation Status: COMPLETED

+### Final System Features

+The RvR (Race vs Race) system has been **100% implemented** and is ready for deployment:

+#### ✅ Core Features Implemented:
+1. **Race Points System**: +1 point per different-race kill, stored in SQL database
+2. **Automatic Mail Rewards**: Configurable rewards at 100, 500, 1000 point thresholds
+3. **Social Restrictions**: Race-based clan and party limitations
+4. **Cross-Race Class System**: Modified subclass and village master systems to allow any race to change to any class when RvR restrictions are disabled
+5. **Player Commands**:
+   - `.race` - Display current race points
+   - `.racechange` - Change player race (when enabled)
+6. **Configuration System**: Comprehensive `RvR.ini` configuration file
+7. **PK Integration**: Disabled PK points/karma for inter-race kills
+8. **Database Integration**: Persistent storage with `rvr_race_points` table

+#### 🔧 Technical Implementation:
+- **Compilation**: All errors resolved, system compiles successfully
+- **Integration**: Properly integrated with L2J Mobius server architecture
+- **Configuration**: Flexible enable/disable options for all features
+- **Database**: Robust SQL storage with automatic initialization
+- **Mail System**: Integrated reward delivery with proper item attachment
+- **Voice Commands**: Registered in both main codebase and scripts systems

+#### 🎮 Ready for Testing:
+The system is now ready for server deployment and in-game testing.
+All major RvR requirements have been implemented according to the technical specification.

 ## Support

 For issues, questions, or contributions to the RvR system, please refer to the implementation files: